etourani/ClusTEK/README.md

 If you use ClusTEK in academic work, please cite:

-- Tourani, E. (2025). *ClusTEK: Diffusion-imputation + connected components grid clustering*.
+- Tourani, E., Edwards, J. B., Khomami, B. (2025). *ClusTEK: Diffusion-imputation + connected components grid clustering*.
 GitHub repository.

-A paper citation can be added here once published.
+A paper citation will be added here soon (once published).

 ## License

-MIT — see `LICENSE`.
+MIT style — see `LICENSE`.